kragen/derctuo/transaction-per-call.md

-Transactions that only *read* the database can display their results from the database with the possibility of being out-of-date and needing to be re-executed (this is more or less how Meteor works, although they aren't called "transactions"), while transactions that write to it would have to wait for the server to confirm before reporting success.
-I don't know, I think there's maybe some potential here, but I don't have it thoroughly thought out.
+Transactions that only *read* the database can display their results from the database with the possibility of being out-of-date and needing to be re-executed (this is more or less how Meteor works, although they aren’t called “transactions”), while transactions that write to it would have to wait for the server to confirm before reporting success.
+I don’t know, I think there’s maybe some potential here, but I don’t have it thoroughly thought out.

 Is there a connection with hardware transactional memory support that is starting to appear in modern high-end manycore systems?
 It is in